 Myth #1 – Will window films will make the interior of your building or home too dark?

-For business owners and commercial property managers, commercial window film offers the ability to offer protection from sunlight and glare without sacrificing natural light.
+For business owners and commercial property managers, commercial window tinting offers the ability to offer protection from sunlight and glare without sacrificing natural light.
 Think of it this way: with professionally installed 3M window film, buildings like this hospital in Vacaville, CA can reduce the use of window shades and blinds while creating a comfortable environment.
 Instead of creating a darker space, window film lets natural light in while keeping harmful UV rays, glare and heat out and reduces the amount of artificial light needed.

 Myth #2 – Is Window film cheaply made and only for old buildings and homes?